luapower/tr0/tr.md

 Rendering is the process of rasterizing the glyphs of the glyph runs individually and then blitting the resulting bitmaps onto a raster surface at the right positions.
-The parsing of font files for glyph outlines and the actual rasterization is done by freetype, with the caviat that bitmap fonts (emoticons) must be scaled separately because freetype doesn't handle that.
+The parsing of font files for glyph outlines and the actual rasterization is done by freetype, with the caveat that bitmap fonts (emoticons) must be scaled separately because freetype doesn't handle that.
 Rasterized/scaled glyphs are cached using a global LRU cache with a configurable byte-size limit.
-Scaling and blitting depends on the target surface and it's thus separated in a subclass of the base freetype rasterizer, so that new blitters can be created with minimum effort.
+Scaling and blitting depends on the target surface and it's thus separated in a subclass of the freetype rasterizer so that blitters can be created with minimum effort (the current cairo-based blitter is under 200 LOC).

 Rendering can be performed multiple times in O(n).